CiscoDevNet/intersight-powershell/docs/Set-IntersightPowerPolicy.md

 ```

 ### -PowerRestoreState
 Sets the Power Restore State of the Server.
+In the absence of Intersight connectivity, the chassis will use this policy  to recover the host power after a power loss event.
 This field is only supported for Cisco UCS X series servers.\n* `AlwaysOff` - Set the Power Restore Mode to Off.\n* `AlwaysOn` - Set the Power Restore Mode to On.\n* `LastState` - Set the Power Restore Mode to LastState.

 ```yaml
 Type: PowerPolicy.PowerRestoreStateEnum